Tudat/tudat/tutorials/applicationWalkthroughs/mgaTrans.rst

 Multiple Gravity Assist Transfer
 =====================================
 The example described in this tutorial will cover a transfer using multiple gravity assists.
-The code for this tutorial is given here on Github, and is also located in your tudat bundle at:
+The code for this tutorial is given on Github, and is also located in your tudat bundle at:

    tudatBundle/tudatExampleApplications/libraryExamples/PaGMOEx/mgaTransferExample.cpp